-In accordance with Title I regulations, each Title I school and their parent representatives will evaluate Barber Middle School's School Compact annually and revise if needed.
-This compact will identify ways the school, parents and student can share the responsibility for student performance and success.
-A copy of the Barber School Compact detailing these responsibilities will be made available on our campus website, distributed to parents through flyers, parent-teacher conferences and upon request.
-Parent/student signatures will not be required; however, parents are encouraged to discuss the contents of the compact with their child.
+In accordance with Title I regulations, each Title I school and their parent representatives will evaluate Bay Colony's School Compact annually and revise if needed.
+This compact will identify ways the school, parents, and students can share the responsibility for student performance and success.
+A copy of the Bay Colony School Compact detailing these responsibilities will be made available on our campus website, distributed to parents through flyers, parent-teacher conferences, and upon request.
+Parent/Student signatures will not be required; however, parents are encouraged to discuss the contents of the compact with their child.

-PARENT ENGAGEMENT OPPORTUNITIES
+PARENT INVOLVEMENT OPPORTUNITIES

-Barber Middle School will support many varied ways of parental involvement in order to develop and maintain an optimum learning environment for all students.
+Bay Colony Elementary School will support many varied ways of parental involvement as they strive to develop and maintain an optimum learning environment for all students.
 Parents and community members may contribute through volunteering at school and by creating a supportive environment.
-Parent and community member suggestions for improving Barber Middle School are encouraged and welcomed.
-Successful school, parent, and community communication will strengthen and reinforce everyone's desire for continued achievement for every child in the district.
-The following activities, programs and /or services are provided by Barber Middle School to strengthen the partnership between school, home, and community.
-We will offer flexible times for parent engagement opportunities that can accommodate all schedules.
-Events will be publicized to invite and encourage attendance; further, agendas, sign-in sheets, meetings minutes, and other forms of documentation will be kept for each event.
+Parent and community member suggestions for improving Bay Colony Elementary are encouraged and welcomed.
+Successful school, parent, and community communication will strengthen and reinforce everyone's desire for continued achievement for every child in the school.
+The following activities, programs and/or services are provided by Bay Colony to strengthen the partnership between school, home, and community: